dwavesystems/dwave-ocean-sdk/docs/quantum_research/annealing.rst

         system's 6.5-MHz low-pass filter is applied and an approximation of the waveform after said filter is applied.

-    Graph showing both a linear-bias gain waveform before the Advantage2 system's 6.5-MHz low-pass filter is applied and an approximation of the waveform after said filter is applied.
+    Graph showing a configured linear-bias gain waveform and an approximation of the waveform after the Advantage2 system's 6.5-MHz low-pass filter is applied.

 .. _approximate_filtered_h_gain: